t-neumann/slamdunk/doc/source/Dunks.rst

 **-o**     x         The output directory where all output files of this dunk will be placed.
 **-c**               Minimum coverage to call a variant.
 **-f**               Minimum variant fraction to call a variant.
 **-t**               The number of threads to use for this dunk.
-VarScan2 runs multi-threaded, so it is recommended to use more threads than available samples (default: 1).
+VarScan2 runs multi-threaded, so it is recommended to use more threads than available samples.
 **bam**    x         BAM file(s) containing the final filtered reads (wildcard \* accepted).
 =========  ========  ==================================================================================================================================================================